 For example, if you start half way through the leave year then you will be entitled to half of your leave, increasing to the full amount when the new leave year begins.
 This will then be reset at the start of the new leave year.
-Similarly, if you leave your job part way through a leave year you will be entitled to a proportion of your leave.
+Also, if you leave your job part way through a leave year you will be entitled to a part of your leave.

 Some employers run an 'accrual' system, where holiday entitlement is built up over the first year of employment.
 This means that for every month you work, you become entitled to one twelfth of your annual entitlement.
 So, after six months, you would be entitled to a half of your annual entitlement.
-Accrual normally continues during statutory absences like maternity leave.
+Accrual normally continues during legal absences like maternity leave.

 Carrying over holidays

-You do not have a right to carry leave over, but if you don't take all of your statutory holiday entitlement during your holiday year, your employer may allow you to carry over the leftover days to the next holiday year.
+You do not have a right to carry leave over, but if you don't take all of your legal holiday entitlement during your holiday year, your employer may allow you to carry over the leftover days to the next holiday year.
 You must take at least four weeks’ holiday a year, so only holiday on top of this (including the new extra days) can be carried over and then only if your employer gives you permission or if this is permitted by your contract of employment.